LCA-ActivityBrowser/activity-browser/docs/source/index.rst

 Extensions
 ----------

-A tool for using :ref:`Meta-Processes <_introduction_metaprocesses>` to model life cycles in a novel way, enabling the efficient:
+A tool for modeling life cycles based on a :ref:`Meta-Processes Concept <_introduction-metaprocesses>`, which enables:

-- modeling and linking of life cycle stages into complete life cycles
+- modeling inventories at a meta-level, e.g. life cycle stages
+- linking meta-processes to represent complete, possibly new life cycles
-- modeling of alternative life cycles
+- efficient modeling of alternative life cycles
-- coupling of LCA and optimization
+- efficient coupling of LCA and optimization

 Documentation